dotfurther/Open-Discover-WhitePaper-1/README.md

 - 'Original Document Size GB' is de-duplicated size of 'Document Size GB'
 - All document 'Size' columns are in giga-bytes (GB)
 - 'NIST Count' are total number of de-NIST-ed documents
 - 'Excluded Count' are count of documents excluded from further processing (e.g., dynamic-link libraries (DLL), executables (EXE), etc).
-Excluded documents do have records in the database.
+Excluded documents do have records in the database for audit trail.

 | Classification Type | Document Count | Original Document Count | Document Size GB | Original Document Size GB | NIST Count | Excluded Count |
 |---	|---	|---	|---	|---	|---	|--- |